ibpdas/data-strategy-impact-dashboard/README.md

 **ValueLine** grew out of years of leading data strategy work in complex, federated environments.

-Across many conversations with colleagues, and after reviewing more than fifty data strategies and business cases, the same pattern kept appearing:
+Across many conversations with colleagues and after reviewing more than fifty data strategies and business cases, the same pattern kept appearing:

-> Strong foundational work was happening, but the story of progress was difficult to explain.
+> Strong foundational work was happening, but the story of progress was hard to explain.
-> Expectations drifted, value signals came too late, and the connection between foundations, maturity and outcomes was often lost.
+> Expectations drifted, value signals came late, and the link between foundations, maturity and outcomes was often lost.

-I built **ValueLine** as a practical and repeatable way to make that connection clearer.
+ValueLine was created as a practical, repeatable way to make that connection clearer.
 It reflects trial and error, small breakthroughs and generous advice from others along the way.

-If it helps even a few people and teams focus on what matters and explain their impact with more clarity, it will have done its job.
+If it helps even a few teams focus on what matters and explain their impact with more clarity, it will have done its job.

-— **Bandhu P. Das**
+- **Bandhu P. Das**

 <p align="center">
   <a href="https://www.brighttalk.com/webcast/12405/602410" target="_blank">